 At least seven Met Police officers caught up in election gambling investigation

-The Met and the Gambling Commission issued an update on the inquiry into the alleged use of inside information to bet on the July 4 date.
+The Met and the Gambling Commission issued an update on the inquiry into the alleged use of inside information to bet on the 4 July date before it was announced.

-So far five Conservatives have also been caught up in the inquiry, with reports suggesting the figure could be 15 parliamentary candidates and officials, although the gambling watchdog has not confirmed the numbers involved.
+So far, five Conservatives have also been caught up in the inquiry, with reports suggesting that it could involve as many as 15 parliamentary candidates and officials, although the gambling watchdog has not confirmed a figure.

-The Gambling Commission is focused on allegations of cheating, which are likely to make up the majority of cases, while Scotland Yard will lead on what is likely to be a much smaller number of cases where there could be additional offences such as misconduct in public office.
+The Gambling Commission is focused on allegations of cheating, which are likely to make up the majority of cases, while Scotland Yard will lead on what is likely to be a much smaller number of cases in which there could be additional offences, such as misconduct in public office.

 “Our enforcement team has made rapid progress so far and will continue to work closely with the Metropolitan Police to draw this case to a just conclusion.